The Living Daylights: Casting

 Moore declined to watch The Living Daylights in cinema as he did not wish to demonstrate any negative opinions about the project.
 Broccoli enjoyed the change of tone, feeling that Brosnan would have been too similar to Moore.
 Neill thought Dalton performed well in the role, and Brosnan called Dalton a good choice in 1987, but felt it too near the bone to watch the finished film.
-Brosnan won the role in 1994, based on his filmed audition from 1986.
+(Note: Brosnan was eventually cast to play James Bond in 1994, with his first appearance coming in 1995's GoldenEye.
+Brosnan's casting was based on his filmed audition from 1986.)
 Sean Connery endorsed Dalton in an interview with the Daily Mail, and Desmond Llewelyn enjoyed working with a fellow stage actor.

 The English actress Maryam d'Abo, a former model, was cast as the Czechoslovak cellist Kara Milovy.
 In 1984, d'Abo had attended auditions for the role of Pola Ivanova in A View to a Kill.
-Barbara Broccoli included d'Abo in the audition for playing Kara, which she later passed.
-D'abo presented a longer account in recent years.
-While she was chosen for Pola Ivanova, John Glen, the director did notice she had potential.
-After filming another movie in Germany the director there recommended D'abo to the Broccoli family.
+Barbara Broccoli included d'Abo in the audition for playing Kara, which she later passed. d'Abo presented a longer account in recent years.
+While she was not chosen for Pola Ivanova, John Glen, the director did notice she had potential.
+After filming another movie in Germany the director there recommended d'Abo to the Broccoli family.
 She was in a health club with a different hairstyle from her previous screen test and encountered Barbara Broccoli who praised her new looks and after hearing Glen wanted to see her again, she was chosen.

 Originally, the KGB general set up by Koskov was to be General Gogol; however, Walter Gotell was too sick to handle the major role, and the character of Leonid Pushkin replaced Gogol, who appears briefly at the end of the film, having transferred to the Soviet diplomatic service.
 This was Gogol's final appearance in a James Bond film.
 Morten Harket, the lead vocalist of the Norwegian rock group a-ha (who performed the film's title song), was offered a minor role as a henchman but declined, because of lack of time and because he believed they wanted to cast him for his popularity rather than his acting.
 Joe Don Baker was hired based on his performance in Edge of Darkness, which was helmed by future Bond director Martin Campbell.

 Director John Glen decided to include the macaw from For Your Eyes Only.
 It can be seen squawking in the kitchen of Blayden House when Necros attacks MI6's officers.